Recipe for Chocolate Chip Muffins – Chocolate fans unite together for this amazingly decadent double chocolate recipe for Chocolate Chip Muffins.

 Yep, you guessed it… muffins!
 And trust me, the recipe for chocolate chip muffins below can totally hold its own in the cupcake wars.
 Once you add the Recipe for Chocolate Spread, the war is won (wink).

-What is the difference between Chocolate Chip Cupcakes and Chocolate Chip Muffins?
+What is the difference between Chocolate Chip Cupcakes and this Recipe for Chocolate Chip Muffins?

 Oh there’s a big difference, people!
-I decided to Google Chocolate Chip Cupcake and the first recipe that popped up had the following ingredients (minus the baking powder, pure vanilla extract and salt):
+I decided to Google Chocolate Chip Cupcake and the first recipe that popped up had the following ingredients on their recipe card: